-For all the intentions of the Pope, who daily prays for the conversion of the world, for global peace and for peace in our homes, we offer this prayer:
+For all the intentions of the Pope, for global peace and for peace in our homes, we offer this prayer:

-Turn, then O most gracious advocate, thine eyes of mercy torward us, and after this our exile, show unto us the blessed fruit of thy womb, Jesus.
+Turn, then O most gracious advocate, thine eyes of mercy toward us, and after this our exile, show unto us the blessed fruit of thy womb, Jesus.

 O clement, O loving, O sweet Virgin Mary!